Calendar Of Events

 One sign of a vibrant community is a calendar packed with events, and Charlottesville is no exception!

 Each year, major annual festivals and events draw thousands of visitors, starting with First Night Virginia, a fun and safe New Year's Eve celebration on the Downtown Mall.
-Music, food, fireworks, performing arts and more draw people of all ages: families with infants, senior citizens, teens and adults alike.
-In the spring, the Virginia Festival of the Book offers five days of mostly free events celebrating reading and the culture around books - not simply as a consumer passion but as an in-depth exploration of literature.
+Music, food, fireworks, performing arts and more draw people of all ages.
+In the spring, the Virginia Festival of the Book offers five days of mostly free events celebrating reading and the culture around books.
 Authors, editors and others give readings, engage in panel discussions and mingle with residents and visitors throughout the community.

 The 4th of July celebration and naturalization ceremony at Monticello honors America's Declaration of Independence each summer at the home of its author.

 While these annual events draw tens of thousands to the area, they're just the beginning of the community-focused culture of Charlottesville's charm.
-From weekly "Fridays after Five" gatherings on the Downtown Mall to the buzzing City Market each Saturday morning to steeplechase racing, orchard outings and the Ash Lawn Opera Festival, Charlottesville celebrates its unique cultural capital with events throughout the year.
+From weekly "Fridays after Five" gatherings on the Downtown Mall to the buzzing City Market each Saturday morning to steeplechase racing at Foxfield and nearby Montpelier, orchard outings and the Ash Lawn Opera Festival, Charlottesville celebrates its unique cultural capital with events throughout the year.